-Acronym Long form Description CCE Child criminal exploitation A form of abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in criminal activity in exchange for something the victim needs or wants, for the financial advantage or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
+Acronym Long form Description CCE Child criminal exploitation A form of abuse where an individual or group takes advantation imbalance of power to coerce, manipulate or deceive a child into the incriminal activity in exchange for something the victim needs or the financial advantage or other advantage of the perpetrator or financial advantage or the threat of violence.
 CSCS Children's social care services The branch of the local authority that deals with children's social care.
 CSE Child sexual exploitation A form of sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity in exchange for something the victim needs or wants, for the financial advantage, increased status or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
-DBS Disclosure and barring service The service that performs the statutory check of criminal records for anyone working or volunteering in a school.
-DfE Department for Education The national government body with responsibility for children's service policy and education, including early years, schools, higher and further education policy, apprenticeships and wider skills in England.
+DBS Disclosure and barring service The service that performs the statutory check of criminal records for anyoworking or volunteering in a school.
+DfE Department for Education The national government body with responsibility for opolicy and education, including early years, schools, he education policy, apprenticeships and wider skills in Engl